 Also known as: Studio camera operator, Lighting camera operator, Director of photography

 Camera operators are responsible for capturing the action.
-They film what’s happening, whether that’s on location for a news programme or documentary or in a large multi-camera studio show.
+They shoot what’s happening, whether that’s on location for a news programme or documentary or a large multi-camera studio show or a major outside broadcast.
 They know which cameras to use in which conditions and consider the composition, framing and movement of a shot.

-Camera operators on multi-camera studio programmes are one of several cameramen and women all capturing the same action but from different angles.
-Some have cameras mounted on mobile pedestals, which they can move around the studio, rotate and adjust the height of, all while filming.
-Studio camera operators receive ‘blocking’ notes, indicating where the presenters and contributors are going to move, which is then rehearsed and amended if necessary.
-During recording or live transmission, they all respond to instructions from the director via radio headsets.
+Camera operators on multi-camera studio programmes, or outside broadcasts, are one of several cameramen and women who work as a team, all covering the action from several different angles.
+Some have cameras mounted on mobile pedestals, which they move smoothly around the studio, rotate and adjust to create beautiful flowing shots.
+Multi-camera operators are often given ‘blocking’ or ‘shot’ notes, indicating where the presenters and contributors are going to move, these are then used for rehearsal and amended if necessary.
+During rehearsal, recording or live transmission, they all respond to instructions from the director via headsets.